Statutory Demand Lawyers

 A statutory demand is a legal document that requires a debtor to pay an outstanding debt within 21 days.
 The document can be served either by post or personally by the creditor, and must include details of the amount of debt, who it is owed to and how it can be paid.
 If the debtor does not comply with the demand, then the creditor may take legal action against them in court.

-At Stonegate Legal, we understand that dealing with a statutory demand can be daunting for those on the receiving end.
+At Stonegate Legal, our statutory demand lawyers understand that dealing with a statutory demand can be daunting for those on the receiving end.
 We provide our clients with detailed advice on their options when facing a statutory demand, including issuing or setting aside a demand.

 Issuing a Statutory Demand

-A statutory demand can be issued by a creditor in order to recover an outstanding debt.
-The demand must include details of the amount of debt, who it is owed to and how it can be paid.
-The debtor must pay the debt within 21 days or the creditor may take legal action against them in court.
+A creditor can issue a statutory demand to recover an outstanding debt.
+The demand must include details of the debt’s amount, who it is owed to, and how it can be paid.
+The debtor must pay the debt within 21 days, or the creditor may take legal action against them in court.

-At Stonegate Legal, we have extensive experience in dealing with all aspects of issuing a statutory demand.
-We will provide our clients with detailed advice on their options and ensure that their rights are protected throughout the process.
+At Stonegate Legal, our statutory demand lawyers have extensive experience in dealing with all aspects of issuing a statutory demand.
+Our statutory demand lawyers will provide our clients with detailed advice on their options and ensure that their rights are protected throughout the process.

 Setting Aside a Statutory Demand